3 min read

 When choosing what onscreen activities to engage with, it is worth thinking about these things:

-If your child enjoys watching programmes and videos, get involved and watch it with them.
+If your child enjoys watching programs and videos, get involved and watch it with them.
 Model simple language of what they are watching.
 Spark conversation by asking them about what you are seeing.
-Then bring it to life by relating it to their experiences and exploring it further in real life situations.
+Then bring it to life by relating it to their experiences and exploring it further in real-life situations.

 How to engage with your child?
-Let’s say you are watching a programme about a zoo.
-Model the animal names, ask what noises the animal makes, find out the child’s animal toys to look at while they are watching and find a related book to look up the animals they have spotted in the programme.
+Let’s say you are watching a program about a zoo.
+Model the animal names, ask what noises the animal makes, find out the child’s animal toys to look at while they are watching, and find a related book to look up the animals they have spotted in the program.

 If your child enjoys using apps there a lot of fantastic options to choose from including Speech Blubs.
-Communication focussed apps such a Speech Blubs are already bursting with language opportunities for your child.
+Communication-focused apps such as Speech Blubs are already bursting with language opportunities for your child.
 They model language, show pictures and videos of the vocabulary to give context, and encourage practice and repetition.
 To make the most of the activities join in using these apps with your child, encouraging them when they find it tricky, praising them when they try something they find hard, join in with the games and model language to them as you go along.
-You can also chat together about what you have been doing and relate it to your families day to day experiences.
+You can also chat together about what you have been doing and relate it to your family’s day-to-day experiences.

 How to engage with your child?
 Have fun copying the early sounds and words together, letting your child see your face.
 Take pictures with the face filters on Speech Blubs.
 Explore new vocabulary on the Speech Blubs App and then go find the items in real life, e.g. clothes or household items.
 Learn new Nursery Rhymes on Speech Blubs and then sing them when you are out and about in the car.
 Read more tips and tricks on how to play with Speech Blubs.

-If your child enjoys games on your devices then get involved in the fun.
-Games create an opportunity for turn-taking, talking about winning and losing, learning to wait for your go, problem-solving and working as a team.
+If your child enjoys games on your device, then get involved in the fun.
+Games create an opportunity for turn-taking, talking about winning and losing, learning to wait for your turn, problem-solving, and working as a team.
 Find games where you can play against each other or work as a team.
 Get other family members and siblings involved to create great games that are filled with super language and communication opportunities.

 How to engage with your child?
-Play animal pairs to practice visual memory, model vocabulary and build category knowledge.
-Play racing games to model “ready steady go!”, directional language (left, right, up, down, etc.) and transport vocabulary (car, bike, wheel, etc).
-Play a drawing game to support movement control whilst modelling the names of colours and shapes, guessing what each other is drawing and describing what you can see.
+Play animal pairs to practice visual memory, model vocabulary, and build category knowledge.
+Play racing games to model “ready steady go!”, directional language (left, right, up, down, etc.), and transport vocabulary (car, bike, wheel, etc.).
+Play a drawing game to support movement control while modelling the names of colors and shapes, guessing what each other is drawing and describing what you can see.